 The apartment building was planned and built in 1954 by a local engineer together with a master builder.
 The building has a well-proportioned façade with ribbon windows and conically recessed balconies and may be classified as a subtly designed representative of its time.

-A fall line in need of renovation suggested a comprehensive intervention in the bathrooms and kitchens.
-The depth of intervention was adjusted to the life cycle of the building.
-The main rooms are rather narrow for today's needs, the load-bearing structure is weak, the floor construction is suboptimal for today's noise requirements.
+A downpipe in need of repair led to a complete overhaul of the existing bathrooms and kitchens.
+The depth of intervention was adjusted to suit the life cycle of the building.
+The main rooms were rather narrow for the needs of today, the load-bearing structure was weak and the floor construction was suboptimal for today's noise requirements.
 The recessed balconies remained energetically problematic.
-Therefore, a remaining useful life of 20 to 30 years was specified for the construction.
+A remaining useful life of 20 to 30 years was specified for the construction.